blaenk/site/content/notes/postgresql.md

 row_constructor operator (subquery)
 ```

+A single row constructor can also be compared to another.
+Both row values must have the same number of fields, and each element must be of a type which has a default B-tree operator class.
+Incompatibilities may be averted if the comparison is determined by earlier compatible elements.

+For equality operators `=` and `<>`:

+* If _all_ corresponding members are non-`NULL` and equal, the rows are equal
+* If _any_ corresponding members are non-`NULL` and unequal, the rows are unequal
+* Otherwise the comparison result is `NULL` (unknown)

+For the other comparison operators, row elements are compared left-to-right, stopping as soon as an unequal or `NULL` pair of elements is found.
+If either of this pair is `NULL`, the comparison result is `NULL`.
+Otherwise the comparison of the elements determines the result.

 # Collation Expressions

 _Collation_ refers to the set of rules that determine how data is compared and sorted.
 The collation of a particular expression can be overridden using a `COLLATE` clause.